joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 ### Run PSRule across your JSON files

-Now that you have extracted the JSON files of your Azure resources, it's now time to analyse them in accordance with Microsoft Cloud Adoption and Well Architectured framework and the rules builtin to PSRule.Azure!
+Now that you have extracted the JSON files of your Azure resources, it's now time to analyse them in accordance with Microsoft Cloud Adoption and Well Architectured framework and the rules builtin into PSRule.Azure!

 You don't need to be connected to Azure, for this analysis, just have the PSRule modules installed and can access the JSON files.

+PSRule.Azure has a few [baselines](https://azure.github.io/PSRule.Rules.Azure/en/baselines/Azure.All/ " PSRule for Azure - All Baselines"), these baselines contain the rules used to analyse your resources and range from Preview to newly released rules, again, we are just going to target ALL rules, as we are after any and all recommendations, in PowerShell run the following:

+    Invoke-PSRule -Module 'PSRule.Rules.Azure' -InputPath 'C:\temp\AzRuleDataExport\*.json' -Baseline 'Azure.All'

+This will trigger, PSRules to scan